bbauska/meta-react-basics/README.md

 The try-catch block will output some text in the console:

-**Oops, you can't uppercase a number.
-Trying to do it resulted in the following TypeError: 5.toUpperCase is not a function**
+<b>Oops, you can't uppercase a number.
+Trying to do it resulted in the
+following TypeError: 5.toUpperCase is not a function</b>

 It is assumed that if you are taking this course that you are already familiar with how the try\...catch syntax works, so I won't go into any